OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/helix-alm.md

 ## Known Limitations

-- {{SITENAME}} does not support synchronization of **Test Config** field present under **Detail** tab in the **Issue** entity.
+- <code class="expression">space.vars.SITENAME</code> does not support synchronization of **Test Config** field present under **Detail** tab in the **Issue** entity.
 - Synchronization of only **Comment Workflow event** is supported.
 - For Issue entity, the field label of all the Found By Records field should not be changed.
 It should be set to the default value.
-    - Found By Record fields supported by {{SITENAME}} are Description, Steps to Reproduce, Other Hardware and Software, Version Found, Found By, Date Found, Reproduced.
+    - Found By Record fields supported by <code class="expression">space.vars.SITENAME</code> are Description, Steps to Reproduce, Other Hardware and Software, Version Found, Found By, Date Found, Reproduced.
-- If the label of the field is changed in the end system, the mapping needs to be updated in the {{SITENAME}}.
+- If the label of the field is changed in the end system, the mapping needs to be updated in the <code class="expression">space.vars.SITENAME</code>.
 - If Requirement entity is configured for synchronization and Relationships synchronization is enabled:
   - There should not be a custom link type in Helix ALM having same name as either "Requirement Relationships(Parent)" or "Requirement Relationships(Child)".
 - If Helix ALM is the source system: